sanducanxue/coins-docs.github.io/docs/rest-api.md

 - fromEmail and toEmail cannot be sent at the same time.
 - Return fromEmail equal master account email by default.
-- The query time period must be less then 30 days.
+- The query time period must be less than 30 days.
 - If startTime and endTime not sent, return records of the last 30 days by default.

 **Response:**